RubixML/ML/docs/faq.md

 $tuple = ['first', 'second', 0.001]; // a 3-tuple
 ```

-## Does Rubix ML support multiprocessing?
+## Does Rubix ML support multiprocessing/multithreading?
-Yes, learners that support parallel processing (multiprocessing) do so by utilizing a pluggable parallel computing backends under the hood.
+Yes, learners that support parallel processing (multiprocessing or multithreading) do so by utilizing a pluggable parallel computing backend or extension under the hood.

-## Does Rubix ML support multithreading?
-Not currently, however we plan to add CPU and GPU multithreading in the future.

 ## Does Rubix ML support Deep Learning?
 Yes.
 A number of learners in the library support Deep Learning including the [Multilayer Perceptron](classifiers/multilayer-perceptron.md) classifier and [MLP Regressor](regressors/mlp-regressor.md).